braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/in-app_messaging/overview.md

 ## Technical Documentation

-Please see our [technical documentation][5] for instructions on how to display In-app messages, and how to log impressions and click analytics.
+Please see our [implementation guide][5] for instructions on how to display In-app messages, and how to log impressions and click analytics.

 ![example][2]